AlacrisIO/legicash-facts/dsl.md

 ### Contracts (V1)

-The language has a verifiable fragment, which has the full recursion and the encryption primitives.
+The language has a verifiable fragment, which has full recursion support and includes all the usual arithmetic and encryption primitives.
 It is possible to specify contracts as arbitrary predicates on the trace of execution;
 in particular, it is possible to specify that the behavior of an actor in each step of the trace does indeed follow the semantics of the agreed-upon program.